lexithomas/Lexi_Portfolio/README.md

 ## Task

 I was responsible for a comprehensive analysis of Amazon sales data.
-My role spanned assessing product performance and customer satisfaction across different categories, with the use of advanced Excel functions for detailed analysis.
+My role was to assess product performance and customer satisfaction across different categories, with the use of advanced Excel functions for detailed analysis.

 ## Action

-For the in-depth analysis, I utilized a dataset from Kaggle featuring diverse Amazon sales data.
+For the in-depth analysis, I utilized a dataset from Kaggle featuring Amazon sales data.
 Employing advanced Excel functions, I:

 - Computed total sales for each category, offering insights into their market performance.
 - Inspected ratings within categories to gauge customer satisfaction levels.